What does “yami” mean in Japanese?

 Summary

-In this blog post, I’ve explained the definition and meanings of “yami” in detail based on its kanji character.
+In this blog post, I’ve explained the definition and meaning of “yami” in detail based on its kanji character.
 And also, I’ve explained how to use it through the example sentences.
 Let me summarize them as follows.

 Hope my explanations are understandable and helpful for Japanese learners.